sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 - Notes: The JSON Patch format contains one or more JSONPath strings.
 The root of these paths are the metadata object, as this is the only mutable object.
 For instance, to update the title field of the deposit, use this JSONPath: /titles/title

-See the Update draft deposit metadata request for examples.
+See the :ref:`Update draft deposit metadata <rest-api-ref-update-draft-deposit-metadata>` request for examples.

 .. _rest-api-ref-other-requests: